- Spiritual Life

-The Bacon Buddies program gives RB students the opportunity to be mentors to the students at St. Francis Seraph School.
+The Bacon Buddies program gives RB students the opportunity to be mentors to the students at schools such as St. Francis Seraph and St. Joseph.
 Monthly meetings are scheduled in which students from both schools engage in conversation, focus on a character value, and enjoy a fun activity.

 All students are invited to participate in the March for Life in Washington, DC.
 Praying, marching, and touring DC are all a part of the three day trip.

 In partnership with the Ozanam Center for Service Learning, RB students can experience three days of service learning, rooted in faith, regarding poverty and justice issues in Cincinnati with the hope of growing the student’s commitment to long-term service and community engagement.

 In partnership with Fr.
 Jim Bok, at Mary Gate of Heaven Parish, in Negril, Jamaica, RB students are invited to apply to attend a 9-day mission trip in the “capital of casual”.
 Mission work has included house rehab, tutoring at an all-age school, and serving at the soup kitchen sponsored by the Franciscans.
 In addition to volunteering, students have the opportunity to enjoy the tastes and sites that Jamaica has to offer.